ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } ExtensionType;
 ~~~

-Field "extension_type" indicates the type of extension, and "extension_data"
+Field `extension_type` indicates the type of extension, and `extension_data`
 contains information specific to the extension.

-Extensions are mandatory-to-implement: If an Aggregator receives a Report
+Extensions are mandatory-to-implement: If an Aggregator receives a report
-containing an extension it does not recognize, then it MUST reject the Report.
+containing an extension it does not recognize, then it MUST reject the report.
 (See {{input-share-validation}} for details.)

-### Upload Message Security
+#### Upload Message Security

 The contents of each input share must be kept confidential from everyone but the
 client and the aggregator it is being sent to.
 In addition, clients must be able